cbmira01/Ollama-for-SQL-Server/Docs/TESTING.md

 ### Console Programs

-Two console programs are available for testing:
+Two console programs are available for integration testing:

 1. **JSON Library Tests**:
    - Configure the solution to `Debug`.